NSC Investors Have Opportunity - GuruFocus.com

 PR Newswire

-BENSALEM, Pa., May 10, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Norfolk Southern Corporation ("Norfolk Southern" or the "Company") (NYSE: NSC).
+LOS ANGELES, May 11, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Norfolk Southern Corporation ("Norfolk Southern" or the "Company") (NYSE: NSC).

 Class Period: October 28, 2020 – March 3, 2023